tooploox/C0T0/README.md

     private lazy var apiService = ApiService(configuration: sessionConfiguration)
 ```

-Remember to retain the `apiService` object instead of creating local variable inside a function's scope, otherways your object may be released before the response will be received.
+Remember to retain the `apiService` object instead of creating local variable inside a function's scope, otherwise your object may be released before the response will be received.

-Here's an example of `requestRepositories(for ogranization)` function with setting repositories array for success or showing the error alert in case of failure.
+Here's an example of `requestRepositories(for:)` function with setting repositories array for success or showing the error alert in case of failure.
 For parsing the results we're using `Codable` models.
-So for the Result you have to provide a generic type which is conforming to `Codable` protocol.
+So for the `Result` you have to provide a generic type which is conforming to `Codable` protocol.

 ```swift
 private func requestRepositories(for organization: String) {